ericsonga/APCSAReview/_sources/Unit1-Getting-Started/topic-1-3-variables.rst

 While you can name your variable almost anything, there are some rules.
 A variable name should start with an alphabetic character (like a, b, c, etc).
 You can't use any of the keywords or reserved words as variable names in Java (``for``, ``if``, ``class``, ``static``, ``int``, ``double``, etc).
 For a complete list of keywords and reserved words see http://docs.oracle.com/javase/tutorial/java/nutsandbolts/_keywords.html.

 The name of the variable should match both the function of the variable and the type of the variable.
 A name like ``score`` helps make your code easier to read.
+A name like ``x`` is not a good variable name in programming because it gives no clues as to what kind of data it holds.
 Do not try to be cute on the exam and name your variables crazy things like ``thisIsAReallyLongName``.
 This makes the code very hard to understand.
 The free response questions are graded by readers (high school AP CS A teachers and college faculty).
 You want to make the readers' job easier, not harder!

 .. note::

-    Remember that a reader is reading thousands of exams, you don't want to make this person work harder than necessary, so use good variable names.
+    Use meaningful variable names!
+Start variable names with a lower case letter and use camelCase.
+Variable names are case-sensitive and spelling sensitive!
+Each use of the variable in the code must match the variable name in the declaration exactly.

 ..	index::
     single: camel case